-The uniform hazardous waste manifest is the form required for all generators who transport, or offer for transport, hazardous waste for offsite treatment, recycling, storage or disposal.
-Detailed information on the manifest system and associated requirements can be found in:
+The uniform hazardous waste manifest is the form required for all generators who transport, or offer for transport, hazardous waste for off-site treatment, recycling, storage or disposal.
+Detailed information on the manifest system and its requirements can be found in:

 - Transporting Hazardous Waste (WA-137)

 Before you begin using the e-Manifest system, contact your TSD/receiving facility to determine how it plans to transition toward using a fully electronic manifest.

 During the transition period from paper to electronic manifests, it is expected generators will continue to receive a paper copy manifest at the time the hazardous waste is picked up from their facility.
 Over time, the TSD/receiving facility will work with its transporters to begin using the electronic system from the initiation of the shipment onward.
 This gradual transition will allow generators and handlers to learn more about how the system works and get registered to use the system.